Best QuickBooks Alternative for Accounting Firms Managing Multiple Clients

 For firms running client accounting services, Digits is the strongest QuickBooks alternative.
 CAS practices scale on leverage: more clients, same team.
 QuickBooks makes that impossible.
 Every client requires the same setup, the same rule maintenance, and the same manual close.

 Digits breaks that equation.
 The routine work runs itself across the portfolio.
 The firm's capacity goes toward advisory.
-And firms only pay when the system delivers.
+And the platform continuously measures and improves operational performance across every client engagement.

 What is the best QuickBooks alternative for accounting firms?